 Trust your instincts.
 If you have any concerns, don’t be afraid to discuss them or to reject their application.
 To make a non-confrontational exit, tell them other people are also interested in meeting your dog and that you’ll get back to them.

-- Advise the new family to take things easy at first, avoiding anything stressful, such as bathing their new dog, attending obedience training classes or meeting too many strangers at once.
-Assure them this will give your dog time to settle in and bond with them.
+Advise the new family to take things easy at first, and to give the dog time and space to get used to its new environment.
+Also advise the new owners to avoid anything stressful, such as bathing their new dog or inviting people over to meet it.
+Assure them this will give your dog time to settle in and bond with its new family.

-- Tell them not to worry if your dog does not eat for the first day or two, he'll eat when he's ready.
+Tell them not to worry if your dog doesn’t eat for the first day or two, it will eat when it’s ready.